tchumahee/Register-of-Fixed-Assets/README.md

 - Transfer lists

 ## Assets Tab
 The Assets tab contains a list of currently entered assets.
+The results can be filtered by clicking on the floating filter button.

 ![alt text](https://github.com/tchumahee/Register-of-Fixed-Assets/blob/master/screenshots/assets.png?raw=true)